The Black Forest: the Jewel of SouthWest Germany

 Known as the gateway to the Black Forest, Pforzheim has an even more intriguing nickname: the “City of Gold.”
 Despite its modern look, it has long been – and still is – an international center for jewelry and watch making.
 First stop for visitors has to be Schmuckwelten Pforzheim (Worlds of Jewelry).
 Under one roof, you can admire gemstones and piles of gold bars, see jewelry and watches being made, and then buy the perfect souvenir.
 Don’t miss the unique and stunning Pforzheim Jewelry Museum.
 This is one of the world’s great collections, with dazzling displays covering 5,000 years of superb artistry.

 The Black Forest is also famous for its photogenic villages – and these offer the same high standards of accommodation and restaurants, deep in the countryside.
 Take Baiersbronn.
 This small community has a wide choice of family-oriented hotels, including the luxurious Hotel Bareiss and Hotel Traube-Tonbach.
 What’s more, Baiersbronn takes pride in its cuisine.
-Between them, Chefs Claus-Peter Lumpp, Harald Wohlfahrt and Jorg Sackmann have seven Michelin stars.
+Between them, Chefs Claus-Peter Lumpp, Torsten Michel and Jörg Sackmann have eight Michelin stars.
 Where else in the world can you eat so well – and in such beautiful surroundings?